lidofinance/docs/docs/guides/protocol-levers.md

 # Protocol levers

 The protocol provides a number of settings controllable by the DAO.
 Modifying each of them requires the caller to have a specific permission.
-After deploying the DAO, all permissions belong to the DAO `Voting` app, which can also manage them.
+After deploying the DAO, all permissions belong to either DAO `Voting` or `Agent` apps, which can also manage them.
 This means that, initially, levers can only be changed by the DAO voting, and other entities can be allowed to do the same only as a result of the voting.

 All existing levers are listed below, grouped by the contract.